 A coffee table is often the focal point of a living room.
-Just like a great centrepiece, it adds flair to a room and can elevate it by telling a story.
+Just like a great centerpiece, it adds flair to a room and can elevate it by telling a story.
 A quick change up of decorative elements and you’ve transformed the look, adapting it to the season or the mood of the moment.
 But there are a few rules of thumb when it comes to creating a beautiful, (seemingly) effortless style like the pros.
 Here are my best tips.

 How to style your coffee table like a pro:

 - Define your style.
-Decide if you’d like to go for a monochromatic theme that echoes the room’s colour palette or an eye-catching and contrasting
+Decide if you’d like to go for a monochromatic theme that echoes the room’s color palette or an eye-catching and contrasting look.

 - A tray, a large bowl or even a stylish plate can help to break the surface of your table.
 Not only does it help to keep the look organized, but it also doubles as a practical foundation to showcase your decorative elements.

 - We all love great coffee table books!
 They add character and a personal touch.
 They are great conversation starters and storytellers of your passion.
 They also offer a great base for layering.
 Keep them staked in a neatly organized pile, or opened to a pretty page.
 If the cover is too busy, you can also simply take it off.

 - Stack or group objects together to avoid a cluttered look.